About

 • SEC staff guidance or no-action activity addressing on-chain proxy voting mechanics for tokenized US equities, prompted by the Broadridge / Galaxy live deployment .

-• Whether the Swiss CHF stablecoin sandbox produces a deployable legal structure — and whether other central bank or commercial bank stablecoin pilots in the EU or UK follow the same sandbox model .
+• Whether the Swiss CHF stablecoin sandbox produces a deployable legal structure — and whether other commercial bank stablecoin pilots in the EU or UK follow the same sandbox model .

 • US federal stablecoin legislation and its interaction with permissionless blockchain infrastructure — the IMF framework's divergence from US policy will sharpen if federal legislation codifies permissionless tolerance .